-New York Fencing Academy is a newly renovated 3,000 square foot state-of-the-art club with 6 fencing strips, overhead scoring machines, targets, locker rooms, new floors, air conditioning and heating.
-A comfortable spectator area offers a full view of the fencing as well as TV, free wi-fi, seating and tables.
-We are especially proud of our murals created by artist, Ian King of VersGrafx.
-NYFA has free parking and is conveniently located next to the Belt and Ocean Parkways and 50 yards from the Stillwell Ave-Coney Island subway station (trains D,F,N,Q).
+New York Fencing Academy (NYFA) is a newly renovated 3,000 square foot state-of-the-art club with 8 fencing strips, overhead scoring machines, targets, lockers, changing rooms, new cushioned fencing floors, air conditioning and heating.
+The spectator area offers a full view of the fencing as well as TV, free wi-fi, seating and tables.
+Our custom murals were created by artist, Ian King of VersGrafx.
+NYFA is conveniently located in Brooklyn next to the Belt and Ocean Parkways and 50 yards from the Stillwell Ave-Coney Island subway station (trains D,F,N,Q).
 The famous Coney Island boardwalk area with restaurants, rides, beach, and a skating rink is just down the street.

 MISHA MOKRETSOV, HEAD COACH

-Misha was offered an athletic scholarship to St. John’s University where he trained with Yuri Gelman and earned All-American Athlete honors in 2008, Academic All-Star in 2006-2007, and served as team captain and team manager.
+Misha was offered an athletic scholarship to St. John’s University where he earned All-American Athlete honors in 2008, Academic All-Star honors in 2006-2007, and served as team captain and team manager, under Coach Yuri Gelman.

 Misha has been coaching in the NY metropolitan area since 2006.
-Prior to opening New York Fencing Academy, Misha coached at several fencing clubs and high schools in New York City and Long Island.
-Misha currently coaches at both New York Fencing Academy and Island Fencing Academy.
+While in college, he was a coach at several fencing clubs and high schools in New York City and Long Island.

 Edward trained in fencing from fourth grade at one of the most prestigious specialized Athletic schools in Kazakhstan.
 This school has produced famous athletes around the world.
 Upon immigrating to the United States, Edward went on to compete with Pennsylvania State University’s fencing team.
 With the team, he won All-American NCAA titles from 1988-1991.
 In 1988, Edward was ranked number 4 in the United States.
 Individually, he was the NCAA Champion in 1989, and won second place in 1988.
 Edward competed in several international championships, showcasing his talent with foil.
 Edward also taught at Metropolis Fencing School in Manhattan for four years, from 1992 to 1996.